damusss/MILI_MusicPlayer/README.md

 # Special Gestures

-- Hold the mouse wheel button and scroll to reorder playlists and musics
+- Hold the mouse wheel button and scroll to reorder playlists and musics (hold shift to move faster)
 - Click on the currently playing track's cover/video to jump to the track in the playlist
-- Hover a playlist's cover or the currently playing track's cover/video for a fraction of a second to view it full screen
+- Hover a playlist's cover or the currently playing track's cover/video for a fraction of a second to view it in full screen

 # Keyboard Shortcuts